Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/Audio/Echo Cancellation.rst

 **RTSP Audio Stream**

-On a computer connected to the same WiFi network, open VLC media player, and go to “Media” -> “Open Network Stream”.
+On a computer connected to the same WiFi network, open VLC media player, and go to "Media" -> "Open Network Stream".

 |image13|

-Since RTSP is used as the streaming protocol, key in “rtsp://{IPaddress}:{port}” as the Network URL in VLC media player, replacing {IPaddress} with the IP address of your Ameba Pro2 board, and {port} with the RTSP port shown in Serial Monitor.
+Since RTSP is used as the streaming protocol, key in "rtsp://{IPaddress}:{port}" as the Network URL in VLC media player, replacing {IPaddress} with the IP address of your Ameba Pro2 board, and {port} with the RTSP port shown in Serial Monitor.
 The default RTSP port number is 554.

 |image14|

-Next, click “Play” to start RTSP streaming.
+Next, click "Play" to start RTSP streaming.
 You should be able to hear sounds picked up by the onboard microphone replayed through computer.

 **Testing AEC algorithm**